– Cambridge Analytica and Trumps Fake News Factory

 The result surprised him.
 In general, the Facebook pixel is placed on your own websites to collect data, but the same unique Facebook pixels that were on Donald Trump’s campaign site featured on about a dozen of other sites, the daughter Ivanka Trump’s clothing firm’s online store and some obvious smear sites.

-In practice, this means that Ivanka Trump’s online shop ivankatrump.com was able to advertise to visitors of Donald Trump’s campaign page.
+In practice, this means that Ivanka Trump’s online shop ivankatrump.com was able to advertise to visitors to Donald Trump’s campaign page.

 The pixels have now been removed, but a new one has been added.
 Just as before, it is also on Ivanka Trump’s website, as well as dozens of other sites.